kantord/headson/README.md

 ```

 Footnotes
 - [1] Optimized tree representation: An arena-style tree stored in flat, contiguous buffers.
-Each node records its type and value plus index ranges into separate child and key arrays.
-Arrays are parsed with a cap on kept elements, and total sizes are tracked so omission information can be emitted later.
-This layout is cache-friendly and avoids pointer chasing.
+Each node records its kind and value plus index ranges into shared child and key arrays.
+Arrays are ingested with a cap on kept elements while still tracking total lengths; objects record their property counts.
+This enables accurate omission info later and minimizes pointer chasing.
 - [2] Priority order: Nodes are scored so previews surface representative structure and values first.
-Earlier array items are preferred (or the tail, when configured), object properties have a consistent ordering, and strings expand by grapheme with early characters prioritized over very deep expansions.
+Earlier array items are preferred (or the tail when configured), object properties are ordered by key, and strings expand by grapheme with early characters prioritized over very deep expansions.
 - [3] Choose top N nodes (binary search): Iteratively picks N so that the rendered preview fits within the character budget, looping between “choose N” and a render attempt to converge quickly.
-- [4] Render attempt: Serializes the currently included nodes using the selected template (json, pseudo, or js).
-Adds omission summaries when parts are elided; for multiple inputs, human-friendly templates can show per-file sections.
+- [4] Render attempt: Serializes the currently included nodes using the selected template.
+Omission summaries and per-file section headers appear in display templates (pseudo/js); the json template stays strict JSON with no annotations.
-- [5] Output preview string: The final compact preview that satisfies the configured budget.
+- [5] Output preview string: Fits the budget when possible; if even the smallest valid preview exceeds it, returns the minimal valid preview.

 ## License